aeternity/aeternity/docs/cuda-miner.md

 - Ubuntu 16.04.4
 - non-root user with `ALL` sudo privileges

-The documentation also assumes that an `epoch` node is already installed either by [release package](installation.md) or [from source](build.md), thus also it's dependencies are also installed.
+The documentation also assumes that an `epoch` node is already installed either by [release package](installation.md) or [from source](build.md), thus it's dependencies are also installed.
 Make sure the `epoch` node is stopped to speedup the installation process.

 ## CUDA toolkit installation